hopper-project/hoptex/README.md

 ### generate_mml.py

-Usage: `python3 generate_mml.py /path/to/tex/dir`
+Usage: `python3 generate_mml.py /path/to/tex/dir /path/to/tex/list`

 Optional (or not-so-optional) flags:
 * `--initial` - Indicates that you are running an initial article processing.**Must be included for initial processing to ensure correct behavior**
 * `--singular` - Indicates that you are processing singular articles (exclude this flag if you are processing nonsingular articles) **Must be included for singular article processing to ensure correct behavior**
-* `--tex_list [path]` - You need to include this option and provide a path to the list of articles to you want the script to process

 Given a list of articles to process, this script does the following (in the precise order listed):
 * Fetch the .tex file for each article from arxivlab